kriserickson/aging-coder/src/posts/older/2016-03-20-phonegap-be-wary-of-plugins.md

 ---
 layout: post
-title: "Phonegap, Be Wary of Plugins"
+title: 'Phonegap, Be Wary of Plugins'
-description: ""
+description: 'The post discusses PhoneGap plugins, highlighting their promise and pitfalls when building features like alarms and in-app payments.
+It recounts a reader request to port an Android app efficiently using plugins.'
 category: PhoneGap
 imagefeature: blog/dragons.jpg
-tags: [Programming, Android, Mobile, PhoneGap, Cordova]
+tags:
+  - Programming
+  - Android
+  - Mobile
+  - PhoneGap
+  - Cordova
 featured: true
 ---